-The 20 Million Trees Programme is part of the national stream of the National Landcare Programme.
-The Australian Government will work with the community to plant 20 million trees by 2020, to re-establish green corridors and urban forests.
+The 20 Million Trees Programme was part of the national stream of the National Landcare Programme.
+The Australian Government worked with the community to plant 20 million trees by 2020, to re-establish green corridors and urban forests.

 Restoring Riparian Habitat in the Inland Burnett

 BCCA also worked with a local school to set up monitoring program and raise community awareness of these local endemic species and the importance of riparian vegetation in the Burnett Catchment.

 20 Million Trees Program News